Board

 Evelyn P. Acree

-Evelyn (Treasurer) is a Senior Vice President and Business Banker with M&F Bank.
+Evelyn is a Senior Vice President and Business Banker with M&F Bank.
 She currently serves as secretary of the Winston-Salem Alliance Board and treasurer of the S.G.
 Atkins CDC Board.
 Acree serves on the boards of the Winston-Salem Chamber of Commerce, the Winston-Salem Police Foundation, and Forsyth Technical Community College, and she is former board member of Salemtowne Retirement Community.

 Alex Barrett

-Alex serves as a Financial Advisor for Truist Wealth, where he guides clients throughout the region in financial planning, investment portfolio management, and estate planning.
+Alex (Treasurer) serves as a Financial Advisor for Truist Wealth, where he guides clients throughout the region in financial planning, investment portfolio management, and estate planning.
 Alex is a native of Winston-Salem and serves on Habitat for Humanity of Forsyth County’s Finance Committee.
 He is also an active board member of the Centers for Aging and Rehabilitation of Florida, Inc.

 Vivian Pérez Chandler

 Vivian is executive director of the Asset Building Coalition of Forsyth County.
-She is also founder and CEO of Perez Chandler Communications and Consulting, supporting organizations and community colleges’ work with the Latinx, undocumented, and DACAmented communities.
+She is also founder and CEO of Pérez Chandler Communications and Consulting, supporting organizations and community colleges’ work with the Latinx, undocumented, and DACAmented communities.
 She is a Guatemalan native and former undocumented and DACAmented individual.
 Vivian serves as a commissioner for the Housing Authority of Winston-Salem and as a board member for Twin City Development Foundation.
 Previous board service includes Governor’s Advisory Council on Hispanic/Latino Affairs, Love Out Loud, and others.

 Joe Crocker